pretix/pretix-docs/docs/tutorial/payment.md

 pretix takes care of payment via a wide selection of payment providers.
-For our conference, we are planning to receive payments by credit card through the payment provider Stripe and by bank transfer. pretix will log payments coming in through most payment providers, including Stripe.
+For our conference, we are planning to receive payments by credit card through the payment provider Stripe and by bank transfer.
+The prerequisites for this are an active Stripe merchant account and a bank account. pretix will log payments coming in through most payment providers, including Stripe.
 An order in our shop will be marked as paid automatically as soon as Stripe records a corresponding payment.
 Bank transfers are the exception to that rule because there is no way for the pretix software to monitor payments arriving at our bank account.